yingj4/audioPipelineDecoding/results_CPU.md

 |---------|------------|----------------------|--------------|-----|------|---------------|--------------|
 | Basic | 500 | 0.585 | 21.3% | 23.9% | 28.7% | 8.3% | 15.0% |
 | Basic | 1000 | 1.174 | 26.4% | 23.0% | 28.7% | 5.1% | 7.6% |

+Remarks
+1. The reason I am using percentage instead of the absolute value is that we care about the functions that are taking the largest portion of the time.
+Unlike audio encoding, audio decoding has more dominant functions.
+2. As show in the table, the average CPU time doubles when the block size changes from 500 to 1000.
+3. The three most time-consuming functions (`psychoFilter`, `FFT`, and `IFFT`) are all calling a function called `kf_work`.
+According to the profiling results, `kf_work` is the function that is taking the most portion of the time.